-If it’s been less than one year since the order was issued or modified, then you must have a substantial change in circumstances - like the loss of a job - to justify a change in the amount of child support.
-However, a paying parent’s voluntary unemployment or underemployment is not by itself a substantial change in circumstances; there has to be a very good reason why this parent is working less or not at all.
+If it’s been less than one year since the order was issued or modified, you’ll have to show a substantial change in circumstances such as a job loss, a new baby, or medical emergency, to justify a change in support.
+However, a paying parent’s voluntary unemployment or underemployment is not by itself a substantial change in circumstances; there has to be a good reason why this parent is working less or not at all.

 After the order has been in place for a year, you don’t need to show a substantial change in circumstances.
 Instead, a court can increase or decrease the amount of support if meeting the terms of the order has created a severe economic hardship on either parent or on the child.
 More information about how to modify a child support order is available on the Washington Division of Child Support website.